 A vital part of the budgeting process is to put it in writing.
 It’s not enough to mentally plan how much you’re going to spend – it has to be recorded in concrete form.

 It’s also important to include financial goals in your budget.
 Writing your goals down makes you 42% more likely to achieve them.
-For you, the goal to get out of debt fast is probably your #1 priority, but don’t forget building an emergency savings fund as well.
+For you, the goal to get out of debt fast is probably your #1 priority, but don’t forget to build an emergency savings fund as well.

 After your debts are paid off, you can come up with more goals to save.
 Just remember to add them to your budget in writing to hold yourself accountable.